klee325/magnetometer-code/README.md

 - Live plotting of per-second values for bx, by, bz and total magnetic field using pyqtgraph.
 Time is seconds from start of code.

 Note: when saving live plots, save them as .svg files to preserve image quality.

+All outputs in nanotesla (50000 nT per volt).
+To change to microtesla change the SENSITIVITY to 50 (50 µT per volt).